OssianEriksson/autonomous-twizy/ackermann_ekf/README.md

 * `~x_min` (`list`, default, `-{~x_max}`)
   Vector of minimum filter state components: The filter state is forcefully element wise lower bounded by this vector.
 Must have the same length as the filter state vector has dimensions.

+* `~zero_z` (`bool`, default: `false`)
+  Wheter to set the z component of poisiton to zero in published transforms and odometry.
+The z component of the state vector will remain unaffected.

 * `~control_topic` (`string`)
   If set the node will subscribe to the topic whose name is `~control_topic` for collection on control signals for the vehicle.
 The control signals are then used in the Kalman prediction step.